kframework/matching-logic-prover/checker/metamath/README.md

-# The Metalevel of Applicative Matching Logic (AML)
+# Matching Logic Proof Checker

 # Instructions

 1. Download and install `metamath` from http://us.metamath.org/#downloads.
 2. In the current directory, run `metamath`.
-3. In metamath prompt `MM>`, run `read aml.mm` to load the AML definition to `metamath`.
+3. After the prompt `MM>`, type `read ml.mm` to load the definition.
-4. After loading the definition, run `verify proof *` to verify all the proofs.
+4. After loading the definition, type `verify proof *` to verify all the proofs.
 5. Run `exit` to exit `metamath`.

 # FAQ